 Key points:

-Need to guarantee that every key in a single reducer is to be "pre-sorted" against all other reducers
+Need to guarantee that every key in a single reducer is to be "pre-sorted" against all other reducers.

-Requires knowledge of the distribution of values to be sorted - more about this later in the sampling section
+Requires knowledge of the distribution of values to be sorted - more about this later in the sampling section.

-Uses secondary sort to order keys within each partition
+Uses secondary sort to order keys within each partition.

 What's new:

-Now the mapper needs to emit an additional key for each record to partition.
+Now the mapper needs to emit an additional key for each record by which to partition.
 We partition by this new 'primary' key and sort by secondary and tertiary keys to break ties.
-Here, partition key is the primary key.
+Here, the partition key is the primary key.

-The following diagram illustrates steps required to perform total sort in a multi-reducer setting
+The following diagram illustrates the steps required to perform total sort in a multi-reducer setting:

 Figure 2.
 Total Order sort with multiple reducers